shivijustme/PAN-Card_Tampering/README.md

 -Finding out structural similarity of the images helped us in finding the difference or similarity in the shape of the images.
 Similarly, finding out the threshold and contours based on those threshold for the images converted into grayscale binary also helped us in shape analysis and recognition.<br>

 -As, our SSIM is ~28.5% we can say that the image user provided is fake or tampered.<br>

--Finally we visualized the differences and similarities between the images using by displaying the images with contours, difference and threshold.<br>

 ### Novelty :<br/> ###
 ●	This project can be used in different organizations where customers or users need to provide any kind of id in order to get themselves verified.<br>